Hey, I'm Vijay — Full Stack Developer | Solution Architect

 What Actually Works

-• Ctrl+Z is your best friend (git revert is second best)
+• Ctrl+Z is your best friend. git revert is second best.
+A good incident post-mortem is third.

 What Definitely Doesn't

-• Deploying directly to production on a Friday evening
+• Deploying directly to production on a Friday.
+Narrator: he did it.
+Once.
+Never again.

-• "I'll write tests later" (Narrator: They never did)
+• "I'll write tests later."
+(Narrator: They never did.
+The race condition found them first.)

 The results